 Once the rice is ready, pour the sauce set aside earlier (not the thickened sauce) into the sticky rice.
 Mix well and let it sit for 10-15 minutes.

-When that is done, place sticky rice onto plates, drizzle that sticky, sticky goodness of the thickened sweet coconut sauce onto the rice, and serve with the sliced mangos.
-Garnish with sesame seeds if desire.
+Place sticky rice onto plates, drizzle that sticky, sticky goodness of the thickened sweet coconut sauce onto the rice, and serve with the sliced mangos.

 Mango is my favorite fruit.
 Coconut milk + sugar is sent from above.

 I had this a lot as a kid.
-We would eat this sticky rice/coconut sauce dessert with mangos, durian (local Malaysian fruit), or bananas.
+We would eat sweet sticky rice with and coconut sauce, along with mangos, durian (local Malaysian fruit), or bananas.
 I will say my favorite is still mango.

 If this is new – give it a chance! 🙂 It is truly unique, and some of the most creative use and combination of flavors I know.